artbrock/artbrock.com/_metacurrency-resources/2009-05-04-we-use-currencies-to-keep-records-of-currents.md

 - currency design
 - currency system
 ---
-Understanding currencies as means by which to facilitate the flows, which are more important than the currencies themselves
+Understanding currencies as means by which to facilitate the flows, which are more important than the currencies themselves.